icub-tech-iit/documentation/mkdocs/tendons_icub/docs/lower_arm_V1.md

 #### 2.2.5 Ring and Pinkie

-This 2 fingers actually form a single distal joint and are in fact driven by a single motor.
+These 2 fingers actually form a single distal joint and are in fact driven by a single motor.

 !!!note
     Those fingers need to be done **together** in order to make sure that both cable close simultaneously.

+The 2 fingers are so actuated by 3 wires - 2 for the distal cables inside the fingers and 1 inside the motor shaft which moves the slider.
+For each cabling please follow the procedures below.

+##### 2.2.5a Cabling for the fingers

 | Pictures | step by step guide       |